-If the students' preference exceeded the maximum number, the student's performance of the relevant course units will be considered (see Table below for the relevant course units).
-The performance of the students will be assessed based on the total GPV.
+^{}If the number of students' preferences exceeds the maximum limit, the student's performance in the relevant course units will be considered based on the total GPV.

-Once a student has been permitted to read a particular honours degree programme at level III, semester I, the student must continue the same specialised area-honours degree-throughout the rest of the semesters (Level III-Semester II, Level IV-Semester I and II).
+Once a student has been permitted to read a particular honours degree programme at level III, semester I, the student must continue the same specialised area-honours degree-throughout the rest of the semesters (Level III-Semester II, Level IV- Semester I and II).